Empagliflozin reduces blood sugar levels in people with type 2 diabetes. It may be prescribed on its own or with other medicines for diabetes.

 |Changes to some blood tests||Your doctor will check for this|

-Important: on rare occasions, treatment with empagliflozin can raise the levels of certain chemicals, called ketones, in your blood.
+If you are taking empagliflozin for the treatment of diabetes: on rare occasions, treatment with empagliflozin can raise the levels of certain chemicals, called ketones, in your blood.
 This can lead to a serious condition called diabetic ketoacidosis.
 Contact your doctor straightaway if you notice any combination of the following symptoms:

 - A sweet smell to your breath, a sweet or metallic taste in your mouth or a different smell to your sweat or urine.